MAMA ft. Antonella: 2022–2025: Band beginnings and MAMA ft. Antonella

-In October 2024, Gambotto-Burke teamed up with a British electronic artist to create the dance music track "Promised Land", which was launched by BBC Introducing, featured on BBC Orbit, and which Gambotto-Burke announced is to be released by a New York label in late 2025.

-Prior to their inclusion in the GRAMMY Awards first ballot for Best New Artist and Best Rock Album, MAMA had only played five gigs - four festivals and one sold-out gig supporting S E N S E S.

 The name "MAMA" was coined by Monaghan as an homage to Gambotto-Burke's first polemic on motherhood, Mama: Love, Motherhood and Revolution.
-He told an interviewer, "A few years ago, Antonella wrote a magnificent book called Mama, and I thought it would be fantastic band name for an affirmatively female-fronted band.
+He told an interviewer, "A few years ago, Antonella wrote a magnificent book called Mama:_Love,_Motherhood_and_Revolution, and I thought it would be fantastic band name for an affirmatively female-fronted band.
 It's so her."

 Gambotto-Burke has spoken of the difficulty of evolving as a musician while homeschooling as a single mother with sole custody in Folkestone (Monaghan could not leave Wolverhampton because of his studio).
 Because they lived in different counties until 2025, MAMA couldn't perform live before then.

-Identified as one of the world's most inspiring feminists, Gambotto-Burke is a powerful advocate for the redefinition of feminine value in our culture.
+Identified as a vocal feminist, Gambotto-Burke is an advocate for the redefinition of feminine value in our culture.
 "It's critically important for the collective soul to honour the experiences of older women, rather than reflexively trivialising them or limiting them to an artistic ghetto," she said.
 "Fertility is not the only value for a woman.
 Maturity can be a terrifying - and a terrifyingly beautiful - landscape."

 She has written of the poverty she and her daughter, who is now a science student at Oxford University, endured while she was working long-distance on the album with Monaghan.
 "My daughter and I were living in a rented, six-flight-walk-up attic flat next door to a heroin halfway house.
 We had no TV, and had never owned a car.
 Most of our books were second hand and our clothes vintage.
 We did all our shopping by bicycle.
 I still cry remembering the Christmas Eve a cashier (nameplate: Peachy) paid for our groceries when my card was rejected at the till."

 In October and November 2025, MAMA ft.
-Antonella was #1 for three consecutive weeks on a global independent radio alliance's chart.
+Antonella was #1 for four consecutive weeks on an American indie radio station chart, and was voted #5 on a national Canadian indie radio annual chart.

+Prior to their inclusion in the 2026 GRAMMY Awards longlist for Best New Artist and Best Rock Album, MAMA had only played five gigs - four festivals and one sold-out gig supporting S E N S E S. MAMA was longlisted in February 2026 for the British Music Producers Guild Awards in three categories: Album of the Year, Self-Producing Artist of the Year, and, for Monaghan, Producer of the Year.